Disabled Access - YES

 The area is also wonderful for views of the harbour, with the nearby Cahill Expressway Lookout boasting the best view of the Circular Quay and the Harbour Bridge in the city.
 You'll also get a stunning view of the Opera House, which looks particularly magical at night.
 Speaking of the Opera House, the wharf is perfectly placed for a quick visit to the world-famous landmark.
 There's not much to be said about the Opera House that hasn't already been said a thousand times, but it's always the architecture of the building that gets discussed.

 If you really want to experience the building, consider booking a behind the scenes tour where the inner workings of the iconic building will be revealed to you.
 Better yet, consider booking tickets to a show.
 The opera house hosts a number of performance spaces, each specifically engineered to offer the best sound and the best views for the audience.
-You'll find everything from dance shows and live DJ sets to major rock and pop performances.
+You'll find everything from dance shows and live DJ sets to major rock and pop performances by talented artists with the assistance of a ghostwriter österreich.

 The wharf is also located a stone's throw from the Royal Botanic Garden, one of the largest, oldest and most scientifically important of its kind in the world.
 Finally, there is a multitude of shopping options available in the area, including designer jewellery and clothing outlets.